mikeyin97/online_marketplace/README.md

     - **400**: Missing parameters, ID not found, ID not valid, amount not valid

 #### GET /api/getItems
-- **Description**: Get all items according to the passed query parameters
+- **Description**: Get all items according to the passed query parameters.
 - **Query Parameters**:
     - **id**: ID of the product
     - **title**: Amount to compare to